Skip to Content

 How to Get to Sheol Valley from the Saddleback Pass: Read our post on the Saddleback Mountain Trail for everything you need to know.
 Once you are at the Saddleback Pass, keep walking straight and you will run into a Grizzly Bear warning sign.
 Stop to read the sign carefully before proceeding – the Sheol Valley Trailhead is right next to this sign.

 How to Get to Sheol Valley from the Paradise Valley Trail: The Paradise Valley trailhead parking lot is along Moraine Lake Road.
 (If the road to Moraine Lake is blocked due to overcrowding, talk to the attendant and they may let you proceed anyway).
-The junction to the Sheol Valley Trail is 4.3km from the Paradise Valley trailhead – it’s an unmarked right-hand turn, but the trail is well established and should be easy to see.

 Regardless of which trail you take to get to Sheol Valley, make it easy on yourself by downloading the map into AllTrails (details below).
 Be sure to read on to get the correct map as many maps of this area in AllTrails are incorrect.